ThePragmaticFuturist/chat_gp_me/webinars/AI Chat Course/6_enhanced-rag-lesson.md

 3. Adaptive chunking strategies improve result quality
 4. Regular monitoring and optimization are essential

 Keep experimenting with these techniques and adjusting them to your specific use case to build the most effective RAG system for your needs.
+[Next: Advanced Chat Features](https://github.com/ThePragmaticFuturist/chat_gp_me/blob/main/webinars/AI%20Chat%20Course/7_advanced-chat-features.md)